oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 #### B) Download the sources from GitHub

-[Download](https://github.com/oer4sdi/OER-spatial-data-streaming/archive/refs/heads/main.zip) the zipfile for the code and unzip it in a location you want to use as a **WorkingDirectory**.
+[Download](https://github.com/oer4sdi/OER-spatial-data-streaming/archive/refs/heads/main.zip) the zipfile for the code and unzip it in a location that you want to use as a **WorkingDirectory**.

 Advanced users can also clone it using `git` from [here](https://github.com/oer4sdi/OER-spatial-data-streaming) using the following command